-Fifth in a series on laws affecting photographers and the models they work with.
+Fifth in a series on laws affecting photographers and the llamas they work with.
 I'm an MM photographer and a licensed Texas attorney.
 For liability reasons I won't be giving any legal advice here - just some basic legal principles.
 Consult an attorney if you have any specific legal situations of your own.
 Remember that laws vary from state to state and country to country, and federal law may trump state/local laws.

 Is photography protected by the First Amendment?